Biak Region Sustainable Development Report

 There is no national health coverage in the region; medical services are paid for in cash.

 Families are now able to purchase medicine and visit medical professionals, which improves quality of life and can save lives.
 Just like local tree planter, David Sawek and his family.
-(Read David's story)
+(Read David's story).

 Quality Education